-Play and perform Explore and compose Listen and appraise Singing Instrumental Understand and use notation Listen to and appraise pieces of music Musical history Sing from memory with confidence, expressively and in tune.
-(WW1 - music to raise spirits) Sing a harmony part confidently and accurately.
+By the end of Y6 Play and perform Explore and compose Listen and appraise Singing Instrumental Understand and use notation - Listen to and appraise pieces of music Musical history Sing from memory with confidence, expressively and in tune.
+Sing a harmony part confidently and accurately.
 Control the playing of an instrument to achieve the characteristics and timbre of the sound desired.
 Perform a significant part from memory and notation with awareness of how contribution fits with others.
 Play a part or an accompaniment from memory with confidence, expressively and in tune.
 Quickly read notes and know how many beats they represent.
-(Manuscripts read when learning ukulele) Begin to show understanding of major chords and how they are built.
+Begin to show understanding of major chords and how they are built.
 Use a variety of different musical devices including melody, rhythm and chords.
-(Ukulele) Create distinctive musical patterns with a range of instruments to accompany a melody.
+Create distinctive musical patterns with a range of instruments to accompany a melody.
 Improvise melodic and rhythmic material within a given structure.
-(Own music created bases on rainforest topic) Analyse how sounds can be combined and used expressively in pieces of music.
+Analyse how sounds can be combined and used expressively in pieces of music.
 Notice and explore how music reflects different intentions.
 Compare and evaluate different types of music using appropriate vocabulary.
 Listen to a composition and suggest how it could be changed, developed or improved.
 Express opinions on the different cultural meanings and purposes of music, including contemporary music.
-(Brazilian samba, Amazon tribe chants) Recognise familiar pieces of music and instrumental sounds.
+Recognise familiar pieces of music and instrumental sounds.
 Recognise familiar genres and pieces of music by specific composers.